-Peter ‘Snakebite’ Wright, heads into the 2023 edition of the championship as the title-holder, having overcome Michael Smith to claim a second world crown in 2022.
+Michael ‘Bully Boy’ Smith, heads into the 2024 edition of the tournament as the title-holder, having overcome Michael van Gerwen to claim his first world crown in 2023.

-There is indeed, for three days.
-Following the conclusion of the final second round matches on Friday 23rd December, the remaining competitors will enjoy a three-day break over Christmas, before the action gets back underway on the afternoon of Tuesday 27th December.
+Following the conclusion of the final second-round matches on Saturday 23rd December, the remaining competitors will enjoy a three-day break over Christmas, before the action gets back underway on the afternoon of Wednesday 27th December.